Computer Networks

 Syllabus

-Types of Computer Networks, Reference Models - The OSI Reference Model, The TCP/IP Reference Model, A Critique of the OSI Model and Protocols, A Critique of the TCP/IP Reference Model.
-History of Internet.
+Types of Computer Networks, Reference Models- The OSI Reference Model, The TCP/IP Reference Model, A Critique of the OSI Model and Protocols, A Critique of the TCP/IP Reference Model.
+Network Devices.

-Transmission Media, Guided and Un-guided media, Data Link Layer Design Issues, Services Provided To the Network Layer, Error detecting and Error Correcting codes, Elementary Data Link Protocols, Sliding Window Protocols, HDLC, PPP.
-Multiple Access Protocols Wired LANs: Ethernet, Fast Ethernet, Gigabit Ethernet
+Transmission Media- Guided and Un-guided media, Data Link Layer Design Issues, Services Provided to the Network Layer, Error detecting and Error Correcting codes, Elementary Data Link Protocols, Sliding Window Protocols, HDLC, PPP.
+Multiple Access Protocols: Wired LAN – Ethernet, Fast Ethernet, Gigabit Ethernet.

 Network Layer Design Issues, Routing Algorithms, Congestion, Congestion control algorithms.
-The Network Layer in the Internet, The IP Version 4 Protocol, IP Addresses - Classful, CIDR, NAT, IP Version 6 Protocol, Transition from IPV4 to IPV6
+The Network Layer in the Internet, IPv6, The IPv4 Protocol, IP Addresses- Classful, CIDR, NAT, IP Version 6 Protocol, Transition from IPV4 to IPV6.

 The Transport Layer Services, Transport Layer Protocols: UDP, TCP and SCTP

-The World Wide Web, HTTP, Domain Name Space, Remote Logging, Electronic Mail and File Transfer
+The World Wide Web, HTTP, Domain Name Space, Remote Login, Electronic Mail and File Transfer

 LAB Syllabus: